-For a more permanent solution, you could also add a SmarTap smart showering system which can be voice-activated when used with smart home systems like Amazon Alexa and Google Home.
+For a more permanent solution, you could also add a digital showering system which can be easily set to the perfect temperature.
 A toilet cistern with motion sensor flush also reduces the need to twist and turn.

 More ideas for adapting your bathroom

 These are just a few small ways in which you can adapt your bathroom for an elderly or disabled guest this Christmas.
 Check out our Independent Living page for more great ideas and advice, or head to any of the handy articles below:

 - How to create a stylish bathroom for an elderly relative

 - How to create a stylish bathroom for a wheelchair user